JujuAdams/Hotglue/README.md

 ## Channels

 A "channel" is a collection of packages.
 Channels are used to collect together multiple repositories to make tools easier to find.
-A channel could be one of the following:
-- GitHub user
-- GitHub organisation
-- Verdaccio (npm) instance
-- JSON file hosted on a server that lists repository locations
-- Directory on your local machine

 You may add a channel in the "Settings" tab.
 You may also remove most channels if you no longer have a need for them.
 The "GameMaker Kitchen" channel type is a special channel designed to read [GameMaker Kitchen](https://www.gamemakerkitchen.com/) links.